MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-guest-clusters.md

         > [!NOTE]

-        > Cluster should have a "ProbePort* parameter set to a port of your choice.
+        -  Cluster should have a "ProbePort" parameter set to a port of your choice.
 This port is required while configuring the VIP template in the next step.

-        > Note the reserved IP address you are using for this cluster.
+        - Note the reserved IP address you are using for this cluster.
 This IP will be required later while creating a VIP using the VIP template.

 2. Create a VIP template.
 In VMM console > **Fabric** > **Networking** > **VIP Templates**, right-click and select **Add VIP Template**.